icy/s3zip/README.md

 A standard `Ruby` installation is required.

-Make the script `s3zip` executable and put to your search path.
+Make the script `s3zip` executable and put them to your search path.
 We may have `gem` support in the future.

 ## Syntax